-Arroz con Leche, a sweet rice pudding, is a popular Peruvian dessert.
-It's made of cooked rice, cinnamon, sweetened condensed milk and evaporated milk.
+Arroz con Leche, the Peruvian version of rice pudding, is a popular and extremely sweet dessert.
+Brought to Peru by the Spanish conquerors, it's made with simple ingredients like rice, sweetened condensed milk and evaporated milk.
 A delicious and simple to prepare goody.

-Alfajores have their origin in the traditional Arabic confection "alajú" found in some Spanish regions.
-Anyhow when the Spaniards colonized Peru most ingredients weren't available or too expensive, so adaptations to the original recipe were necessary.
-In Peru Alfajores consists of two layers of cookies made of flour, butter and powdered sugar filled with manjar blanco, a sweat, caramel like, sticky reduction of milk and sugar.
+Alfajores have their origin in the traditional Arabic confection "alajú" found in some Spanish regions and found their way to whole South America in colonial times.
+Back then some ingredients weren't available or too expensive, so adaptations to the original recipe were necessary; and by now nearly each Latin American country has its own way of preparing them.
+In Peru Alfajores consist of two layers of fine and crumbly cookies filled with Manjar Blanco.

 Suspiro a la Limeña is a classic Limeñan dessert.
 The bottom layer is made of manjar blanco, a sweat, caramel like, sticky reduction of milk and sugar, and egg yolks which is covered by a huge portion of meringue.